paulasopena/ASTERIX/README.md

 This section is clearly divide it into two parts:
 ### CLASSES AND OBJECTS USED
+#### CAT048
+This class contains all the information that can be provided by the data items.
+If the data item exists, then its information is fullfilled in this class, in case it does not it is left blank.
 ```Javascript
 class CAT048 {
   constructor(messages) {